LogtalkDotOrg/logtalk3/scripts/embedding/swipl/NOTES.md

 ________________________________________________________________________

-This directory contains scripts for selected backend Prolog compilers for embedding Logtalk and Logtalk applications.
-The scripts should be regarded as starting points as actual use requires customization (e.g. starting goal, inclusion of a top-level interpreter, custom Logtalk settings, etc).
+This directory contains example scripts for creating SWI-Prolog QLF files from Logtalk core files and Logtalk source files.

+The following scripts are provided:

+- `swipl_logtalk_qlf.sh`
+	creates a QLF file with the Logtalk compiler and runtime